AppleJuiceSnake/DollopOS/README.md

 # DollopOS
 Apple Juice Snake's Python Operating System.

-Be aware that this is in pre-alpha atages, and has very limited functionally
+Be aware that this is in pre-alpha stages, and has very limited functionally

 # How To Use DollopOS